A sommelier, or somm for short, is one of the last few romantic job titles around. But it’s not only a job.

-A Master Sommelier, the highest level sommelier, is part of an exclusive club.
-Very few people have earnted the title Master Sommelier, as any recent Master Sommelier list indicates. people in the U.S. have earned the title in the past 40-plus years.
+A Master Sommelier, the highest-level sommelier, is part of an exclusive club.
+Very few people have earned the title Master Sommelier, as any recent Master Sommelier list indicates. people in the U.S. have earned the title in the past 40-plus years.
 At the other end of the spectrum, one can earn an introductory sommelier certificate over the course of a weekend.

 This article will walk you through everything you need to know about sommeliers.
-Including a resource to check out if you’d like to become a sommelier.
+Including a resource to check out if you're thinking about becoming a sommelier.
 First thing’s first, we’ll cover sommelier pronunciation.
 Then we’ll give a sommelier definition and go over a sommelier’s primary responsibilities.
 Finally, we'll take a look at some of the other names and titles sommeliers hold or are often called.

 How to Pronounce Sommelier